Tetsuji Hashiratani: National team career

-Hashiratani was capped 72 times and scored 6 goals for the Japanese national team from 1988 to 1995.
+Hashiratani was capped 72 times and scored 6 goals for the Japan national team from 1988 to 1995.
 He was a member of the Japan team for the 1992 Asian Cup which Japan won.
 He was the captain when Japan's hope to play in the 1994 World Cup finals was dashed by a late Iraqi equaliser in the final qualifier, the match that the Japanese fans now refer to as the Agony of Doha.

 Coaching career

 He succeeded Takeshi Okada as the manager of Consadole Sapporo at the beginning of the 2002 season.
 However, he was sacked after only seven matches.
 The club was relegated to J2 League that season.
 Then he coached Kokushikan University and Urawa Reds.
 He was a coach at Tokyo Verdy from 2006 to 2007.
 He was promoted to the manager of the club in 2008 but fired by the Verdy after the season.
 He would later return in 2010 to coach Kokushikan University.
 He was called back to professional managing once more, as he was announced to lead Mito HollyHock from the 2011 season.
 After poor results leaving Mito in the relegation zone, he was sacked in the middle of the 2015 season.
 He was signed to manage J3 League-team Gainare Tottori from the 2016 season, but he lasted only season before signing for JFL's Vanraure Hachinohe.
 He resigned end of 2017 season.
 He signed with Giravanz Kitakyushu as Hitoshi Morishita successor in June 2018.
-The club finished 2018 season at bottom place of 17 club and he resigned end of 2018 season.
+The club finished the 2018 season at bottom place of 17 club and he resigned at the end of the 2018 season.